 The Real Estate Institute of Victoria has issued guidelines for its members that prohibit rental bidding, however the practice still occurs.

 The TUV believes the practice should be specifically outlawed so that people wishing to rent a home can rely on the price stated in the advertisement and not feel obliged to offer more than this price.

 The Victorian Government is currently reviewing our Residential Tenancies Act (RTA), which controls safety, security and privacy for 1.2 million people across the state.
 Help us to make renting fair by signing our petition.

 Have you ever been to inspect or tried to make an application for a rental property only to be told by the property manager or landlord that it will not be leased for the advertised price?
 Has a property manager or landlord ever told you that to secure a property you should offer more than the stated rent per week or per calendar month?

 Case studies about your experiences can help us to campaign for better tenancy laws and practices.
 We have lots of statistics based on our research and our advice work but your stories can add a strong ‘human’ voice to our evidence base.
 This can be very powerful when we are talking to politicians or the media about the issues that tenants face.
 It can also provide good examples of real problems when we are writing submissions or newsletters.

 We will never use your story in a way that could identify you unless you specifically give us your consent.
 Tell us your story.

-You can tell the Government that they should should explicitly outlaw rental bidding.
+You can tell the Minister that she should should explicitly outlaw rental bidding.